 and the active subspace~(AS) methodology is used to capture their relationship in a low-dimensional subspace in the input

 domain.
-The map for each feature is approximated by a surrogate in the active subspace.
+The map for each feature of the output is then approximated by a surrogate in the active subspace.
 Thus, the PCAS

-method aims at \textit{compounded} dimension reduction .
+method aims at \textit{compounded} dimension reduction in both the input and the output.
 The resulting map is referred to as the \textit{composite surrogate}.

-The proposed framework is implemented to build a surrogate for the purpose of reliability analysis
+The proposed framework is implemented to build a surrogate for the purpose of reliability analysis with respect to

 residual stress in an additively